A Gift List For People Who Actually Need Gifts

 - Teach a skill.
 Share your frugal-living knowledge.
 Offer to teach and/or buy basic equipment for gardening, cooking, sewing, home DIY, auto maintenance, etc.).

 - Bring in experts.
-If a book (such as Your Money or Your Life, The Complete Tightwad Gazette, or The Total Money Makeover) has helped you toward financial freedom, give a copy to your friend.
+If a book (such as Your Money or Your Life or The Total Money Makeover)* has helped you toward financial freedom, give a copy to your friend.

 - Pay a medical bill.
 Medicare doesn't pay everything, and unpaid medical bills are some of the most depressing.
 Lift some of that burden.